-RX Serial to Parallel Conversion
+Serial to Parallel Conversion

 RX FIFO

 Each is discussed in more detail in the proceeding sections within this specification.

 RX Timing Recovery

 The Receive Timing Recovery determines the timing boundaries of the received data.
 This is accomplished by oversampling the data 16 times.
 Once the first edge is detected, the logic knows where to sample data.
 Furthermore, since there is no common clock distributed along the iRail, it is possible to have data errors due to these clock differences between devices.
 This situation is overcome by oversampling the data by a little more the 16 times clock, or 163.333 MHz and determining when the receive data is about to slip past the sampling point.
 When this occurs, the receiver is told to “skip” one of the 163.333 MHz clocks, thus realigning the data and sampling point.